-By Sreenivasa Chakravarti Tata Consultancy Services
+June 2, 2016 by Sreenivasa Chakravarti Tata Consultancy Services

 Jun.
 2, 2016 – The Internet of Things (IoT) has already transformed the world of business — offering new opportunities to compete in the market, enabling companies to change business models and creating far greater insight into customer needs.

 While many industries already have seen massive benefits, one industry stands out among those that is taking full advantage of IoT — manufacturing.
 As an industry that has been around for centuries, the rapid pace of transformation today is creating a revolution unlike anything before.
 New technologies seem to pop up daily and almost all manufacturers have moved into the connected- or IoT-era.
 Today, machines communicate with other machines and with humans, and provide in-depth data and analysis that allows for close control of the supply chain, product monitoring, and even customer monitoring after products are in the market.

 While some manufacturers struggle to keep up with the changing technologies, others are taking full advantage of the streamlined processes, new business models and better customer service that digital transformation is enabling.
 According to a report from Tata Consultancy Services (TCS), manufacturers are seeing three major impacts as a result of IoT initiatives.